This MSAccess tutorial explains how to use the Access Round function with syntax and examples.

 In these cases, the last digit after rounding is always an even number.
 So, be sure to only use the Round function if this is your desired result.

-The syntax for the Microsoft Access Round function is:
+The syntax for the Round function in MS Access is:

 Round ( expression, [ decimal_places ] )

 The Round function can be used in the following versions of Microsoft Access: